StarRocks/starrocks/docs/loading/RoutineLoad.md

 - Data Format

-  You need to specify `"format"="avro"` in the clause `PROPERTIES` to define that the data format is Avro.
+  You need to specify `"format = "avro"` in the clause `PROPERTIES` to define that the data format is Avro.

-- Schema Registry `confluent.schema.registry.url`: the URL of the Schema Registry where the Avro schema is registered.
+- Schema Registry
+You need to configure `confluent.schema.registry.url` to specify the URL of the Schema Registry where the Avro schema is registered.
 StarRocks retrieves the Avro schema by using this URL.
 The format is as follows:

     ```Plaintext
     confluent.schema.registry.url = http[s]://[<schema-registry-api-key>:<schema-registry-api-secret>@]<hostname|ip address>[:<port>]